Home Compare DECK vs MAR

 Deckers Outdoor vs Marriott International: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Deckers Outdoor carrying a narrow edge on valuation.
+Structurally, Deckers Outdoor and Marriott International are closely matched — neither holds a meaningful edge overall.
 Marriott International still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Marriott International carries the stronger setup — intact trend against Deckers Outdoor's broken trend.
-That leaves a split case: the structural lead stays with Deckers Outdoor, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.